Plea Bargain for Holmes Youthful Trainee Act

 When we take on a criminal case, the first thing we look for is the possibility of a dismissal.
-One way that may be achieved is through MCL 762.11, commonly known as the Holmes Youthful Trainee Act or HYTA.
-According to the statute, young defendants may be allowed to keep their records clean under the condition that they demonstrate they have been reformed.
+One way we get our client’s charges dismissed is through MCL 762.11, commonly known as the Holmes Youthful Trainee Act or HYTA.
+According to the statute, young defendants may be allowed to keep their records clean if they can comply with a term of probation.

 HYTA is available to defendants between the ages of 17 and 24.
-It gives youthful offenders a second (or third, or fourth…) chance to protect their futures.
-While certain crimes, like operating a vehicle while intoxicated and carjacking are not eligible for HYTA status, creative attorneys like those at LEWIS & DICKSTEIN, PLLC have had success convincing prosecutors to allow defendants to plead to amended charges that are covered under the statute.
+It gives youthful offenders a second (or third, or fourth) chance to protect their futures.
+While certain crimes, like Operating a Vehicle While Intoxicated and Carjacking, are not eligible for HYTA status, creative attorneys like those at LEWIS & DICKSTEIN, PLLC have had success convincing prosecutors to allow defendants to plead guilty under HYTA to amended charges.

 If your attorney can convince the judge to grant HYTA, the court will accept a guilty plea from the defendant but not enter a conviction.
-Assuming the defendant complies with all conditions placed upon him or her by the court, the case is eventually dismissed.
+Assuming the defendant complies with all conditions placed upon him or her by the court, the dismisses the case.

 The defendant may truthfully state that he or she was never convicted of a crime!

 If you or a young person in your life have been accused of a crime in Oakland County, Wayne County, Macomb County, or elsewhere in Michigan, you need an attorney who will fight to keep your record clean and secure HYTA if it is available.
-The attorneys at LEWIS & DICKSTEIN, PLLC have decades of experience defending the accused and we understand the importance of a blemish-free record.
+The attorneys at LEWIS & DICKSTEIN, PLLC have decades of experience defending the accused, and we understand the importance of a blemish-free record.
 Mistakes made in a person’s youth should not leave a permanent stain.
-The legislature intended to allow young people to benefit from this law and you deserve an attorney by your side who will demand you be given another chance.
-Call (248) 263-6800 or complete a Request for Assistance Form and one of our skilled attorneys will contact you.
-Don’t let a youthful mistake ruin your future!
+The legislature intended to allow young people to benefit from this law, and you deserve an attorney by your side who will demand you get another chance.